Differentially Private Linear Optimization for Multi-Party Resource Sharing

 Although coordinating activities and sharing resources can provide significant benefits to companies, it also poses several challenges.
 These partnerships are mainly built around information exchange to coordinate the collective decision-making process.
-However, individual partners, though often working towards a common goal, can be competitors and may be unwilling or unable to disclose complete information about their operations \citep{hyndman2013aligning, Albrecht15}.
-This sensitive information may involve demand forecasts, selling prices, operational costs, and available capacities.
-In air-cargo transportation, airlines and freight forwarders collaborate to sell the flight capacity.
+However, individual partners, though often working towards a common goal, can be competitors and may be unwilling or unable to fully disclose sensitive information about their operations \citep{hyndman2013aligning, Albrecht15}.
+Sensitive information may involve demand forecasts, selling prices, operational costs, and available capacities.
+In air-cargo transportation, for example, airlines and freight forwarders collaborate to sell the flight capacity.
 In this partnership, the freight forwarders keep their demand information, operating costs, and reservation prices private to protect their interests \citep{amaruchkul11}.
 While centralized decision-making is desirable to achieve maximum gain from the collaboration, it may not be realistic for collaborative planning due to restrictions in information exchange.
 Therefore, decomposition and decentralization approaches have been studied to minimize information sharing among participants \citep{Albrecht15, Ding19}.
 In decentralized systems, individual parties release only the required information at each step to obtain the optimal allocations of the shared resources with an iterative solution approach.
 This information can also be exchanged via a central planner.
-Although information exchange is reduced with a decentralization approach, the parties still have to share information about their individual operations with the others or the central planner.
-Specifically, in a network resource sharing setting, this shared information can be related to the optimal capacity allocations, which may reveal private information, like individual profits and capacity utilizations \citep{poundarikapuram04, Albrecht15}.
-This data privacy concern in collaborations raises an important question: How can one guaranteee data privacy while conducting optimization in a multi-party resource sharing setting?
+Although information exchange is reduced with a decentralization approach, the parties still have to share information about their operations with others or the central planner.
+Specifically, in a network resource-sharing setting, this shared information can be related to the optimal capacity allocations or the bid (dual) prices, which may reveal private information, like individual profits and capacity utilizations \citep{poundarikapuram04, Albrecht15}.
+How to protect the privacy of such information becomes a critical issue in practice.
+While numerous existing privacy protection methods depend on transformation and encryption-based approaches, two main issues arise with these methods: either they fail to strictly ensure privacy or they become computationally infeasible when applied to even small-scale problems \citep{birbil2020data, Chen22}.
+The data privacy concern in collaborations raises an important question: How can one mathematically guarantee data privacy while conducting optimization in a multi-party resource-sharing setting?